Elisabeth Prueitt: Early life

-Elisabeth Prueitt is native of Park Slope, Brooklyn.

-Prueitt first studied acting, then photojournalism, then enrolled in the Culinary Institute of America's chef’s training program (not pastry), then interned and line-cooked at Montrachet, in NYC, then returned to the Culinary Institute of America.
+Elisabeth Prueitt is a native of Park Slope, Brooklyn.
+Prueitt first studied acting, then photojournalism, then enrolled in the Culinary Institute of America's (CIA) chef’s training program, where she met her future husband and business partner Chad Robertson.
+She interned and line-cooked at Montrachet, in NYC before graduating from the CIA in 1993.

-Prueitt graduated from The Culinary Institute of America in Hyde Park, New York.
-Prueitt and Robertson met at the CIA.

-Prueitt was enrolled in the Culinary Institute of America's baking and pastry program.

-At 20, Robertson, from West Texas, smelled bread from Richard Bourdon's Berkshire Mountain Bakery in Housatonic, Massachusetts, who referred Robertson to Patrick Le Port, of Savoie.

 In 1994, Prueitt and Robertson traveled to, and worked through, France, learning from Daniel Collin (in Provence) and Patrick Le Port (in Savoie).

 Career

 Prueitt and Chad Robertson, ran the Wood-Fire Baking in Point Reyes and Bay Village Breads in Mill Valley.

 Robertson and Prueitt then opened their first Tartine location in 2002.
 Bar Tartine, and in 2011, Tartine Sandwich followed.